Real Good: Made with the planet in mind.

 Real Good by the numbers:

-•Our factories are now saving 1 billion gallons of water per year
+•Our factories saved 1.8 billion gallons of water in 2020 alone.

 •We’ve reduced the amount of water used per pair of jeans by 14% (with a goal of 30%)

-•We’ve used the equivalent of 60 million plastic bottles in recycled polyester
+•In 2020 alone, we used the equivalent of 38 million plastic bottles in recycled polyester

 So when you see an item with the “Real Good” badge, know that it was made with the planet in mind, with a goal in mind, and with a promise to you that we will continue to do better.